stolostron/multicloud-operators-subscription/docs/troubleshooting_guidence.md

   clusters: 10
 ```

-## Hub Backend CLI
+## Hub Backend CLI to get the AppSub Status

-The CLI is for getting the package level AppSub Status on a given managed cluster
+This CLI is for getting the package level AppSub Status on a given managed cluster

 As a result, either the cluster level or the app level subscription Report doesn’t directly provide the detailed status for an application.
 It turns out holding such detailed status for all applications in the cluster level subscriptionReport increases the size of the cluster subscriptionReport
 dramatically.
 Accordingly it impacts the whole performance of the hub cluster.
 It is necessary to provide a backend CLI, so that the end users can get the detailed status for an application deployed on a specific cluster.